drandyhaas/Ti375G529_projects/LVDS_LPDDR4_G529/kicad/autorouter/README.md

 - **via-to-via spacing**: Automatically calculated as `via_size + clearance` (0.4mm with defaults).
 This is larger than track-to-via spacing to ensure proper clearance between via barrels.
 - **heuristic_weight**: Values > 1.0 make the search greedier (faster but potentially suboptimal).
 1.5 is a good balance.
 - **max_iterations**: Increase for complex routes.
 Easy routes need ~200 iterations, hard routes may need 10,000+.
 - **via_cost**: Higher values discourage layer changes.
-500 means a via costs as much as 0.5 grid steps of travel.
+25 means a via costs as much as 0.025 grid steps of travel (encourages using vias freely for optimal routing).
 - **stub_proximity_radius/cost**: Routes passing near unrouted stub endpoints incur extra cost.
 This prevents early routes from blocking later ones.
 Vias near stubs are penalized 2x.
 - **bga_exclusion_zones**: Automatically detected from BGA footprints in the PCB.
 Can be overridden manually if needed.
 - **inside-out ordering**: Nets with pads inside a BGA zone are automatically sorted by distance from BGA center (closest first).
 This improves routing success for BGA escape routing.